Home / ORPAS Application Guide / ORPAS – McMaster University

 • The TOEFL score must be sent directly from the TOEFL Centre to McMaster University (McMaster code: 0936, Department code: 48).

-• Test results must not be more than 2 years old at the time of the ORPAS Application deadline.
+• Test results must not be more than 2 years old at the time of the ORPAS application deadline.

 IELTS requirements: